jinhoko/programming-docs/out-of-the-tar-pit/lecture1.md

 Problem with testing
 1. Gives you nothing
-2. Can give you different results based on different inputs => Have you performed the right tests?
+2. Can give you different results based on different inputs => Have you performed the right tests? / Reason why TDD alone is not enough.

 Conclusion : all methods of understanding have its shortcomings (even the informal reasoning)